 The best time to pass climate policy is always now, with the Congress we have.
-Our efforts are aided by having a good bill with many sponsors, demonstrated bipartisan support, growing business support, a climate-friendly President, a half million new environmental voters, and rising public concern about climate change.
-In addition, the second largest economy in the world (the EU) is going to put a border carbon adjustment on its existing carbon price on January 1, 2023.
-Legislative success will take hard work and persistence across the country, but that is what we’re here for!
+Our efforts are aided by having a good bill with many sponsors and over 2,000 endorsements, demonstrated bipartisan support, growing business support, a climate-friendly President, a half million new environmental voters, and rising public concern about climate change.
+In addition, the second largest economy in the world (the EU) is going to put a border carbon adjustment on its existing carbon price on Jan 1, 2023.
+Legislative success will take hard work and persistence, but that is what we’re here for!
 This is what we need to pass a bill in the next Congress:

 - Democrats willing to work with Republicans in both chambers and to vote for the bill

-- A Senate Majority Leader (from either party) willing to bring it to the floor
+- The Senate Majority Leader willing to bring it to the floor

 Demonstrate the popularity of carbon pricing

 Members of Congress need to see more public support for carbon pricing.
 Our key activities include: